 The Southeast area of Roseville continues to be an identified priority to the City of Roseville.
 In 2016 the City adopted the City’s Policy Priority Plan identifying strategic initiatives for the area.
 The City of Roseville has since partnered with various organizations and jurisdictions to explore how the area might revitalize and create opportunities for the community.

-On April 24, the City Council approved a Comprehensive Plan Land Use Map change guiding the property at 211 N. McCarrons from “Institutional” to “Low Density Residential.”
-The property is the site of the former armory and is currently owned by the Department of Military Affairs.
+In April 2019, the City Council approved a Comprehensive Plan Land Use Map change guiding the property at 211 North McCarrons from “Institutional” to “Low Density Residential.”
+The property is the site of the former armory and is currently owned by Hand in Hand Christian Montessori.
 The rezoning of this property allows efforts to move forward to use the property in a way that is in line with the City’s Policy Priority Plan for the Southeast Roseville area.

 Southeast Roseville Interagency Work Group (SRIWG) (formerly "Karen Interagency Work Group")